andreasawenlof/do-u-know-hans/assets/docs/README.md

 ![Desktop Snapshot of 500.html](docs/images/snap500.png)

 ### Future Implementations
 - A score counter that starts from the top and the further they listen to the music the less score they get.
-When they listen to the whole music clip, they won't be able to answer anyore and the score will be zero showing the right answer and redirect to the next question.
+When they listen to the whole music clip, they won't be able to answer anymore and the score will be zero showing the right answer and redirect to the next question.
-- A summarize where you can see on the score page, what movies you maybe need to watch/rewatch showin what you missed.
+- A summarize where you can see on the score page, what movies you maybe need to watch/rewatch showing what you missed.

 ### Accessibility